renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* What Is Real?
+The Unfinished Quest for the Meaning of Quantum Physics (Adam Becker)
 * The Koran: A Very Short Introduction (Michael Cook)
 * The Old Testament: A Very Short Introduction (Michael D. Coogan)
 * Gender Euphoria: Stories of Joy from Trans, Non-Binary, and Intersex Writers (ed.
 Laura Kate Dale)